chikuzen/wizcheat/readme.txt

 example: wizcheat C:\wiz1to3\SAVE1.DSK DEADPOOL NEUTRAL NINJA ALL18 ITEM EXP EXP GOLD
-    (A character named DEADPOOL becomes a NEUTRAL NINJA with all stats values of 18, and gains the strongest equipment, 60 levels of experience and 1000000 gold.)
+    (A character named DEADPOOL becomes a NEUTRAL NINJA with all stats values of 18, and gains the strongest equipments, 20 levels of experience and 1000000 gold.)

 actions:
     FIGHTER - change character's class to FIGHTER.